mixxxdj/manual/source/chapters/user_interface.rst

    The headphone and master mix knobs

-.. todo:: There is no Head-Split Button in Latenight as of v2.0.0.

 **Pre/Main Knob**
   Allows you to control how much of the master output you hear in the :guilabel:`Headphones` output.
 It works like a crossfader between the stereo